saralafia/ERI-maps/README.md

 | 8|  807 | 1, 4, 12, 21, 39, 77, 166, 487    | 3867.75 |
 | 9|  1077 | 1, 5, 9, 11, 32, 77, 121, 243, 578   | 3996.23 |

 An example of topics taken from each of the 4-levels is shown below.
-Each topic is a node labeled with its top 10 keywords; the edges are weighted by the number of documents assigned to each topic.
+Each topic is shown as a node labeled with its top 10 keywords; the edges connect parent topics (top) to children topics (below) and are weighted by the number of documents assigned to each topic.

 <img src="figures/hLDA-4-level.png" alt="LDA-coherence" width="600"/>

+We expect that the topics we generate will emphasize similarities in the documents and that as a result, the topics will be well-distributed across the documents in the corpus; however, hLDA unevenly partitions the corpus with the majority of topics falling into broad, generic categories at each level.
+This method does not generate a relatively even distribution of topics to describe ERI's research; instead, it appears to emphasize work that is exceptionally different by distinguishing it into separate, comparatively small categories.
+For example, in the 4-level model, although there are 29 topics at the second level, most documents (3,586/3,770) fall into Topic 8; others, like Topic 10, are far more narrow and only describe a fraction of the documents (11/3,770).
+Furthermore, each level of the hierarchy appears to produce topics that are not comparably granular; Topic 10 in the 4-level model, for instance, is comprised of far more specific keywords than its second level counterparts.
+For these reasons, we decide not to pursue the hLDA topic model, although it may prove to be a useful technique for a more narrowly defined field of research.

 ### Non-negative Matrix Factorization (NMF)
 The NMF approach (Arora et al., 2013) has been shown to produce higher quality topics for smaller or sparser datasets.
-We generate the NMF models using [Scikit-learn](https://scikit-learn.org/stable/) and used an initialization procedure called Nonnegative Double Singular Value Decomposition (nndsvd), which is appropriate for sparse data (e.g. document titles, abstracts only).
+We generate the NMF models using [Scikit-learn](https://scikit-learn.org/stable/) and use an initialization procedure called Nonnegative Double Singular Value Decomposition (nndsvd), which is appropriate for sparse data (e.g. document titles, abstracts only).
 We fit the models using the tf-idf features that we previously calculated.
 We test the same range of topics (2 - 100) as we did previously to determine models yielding the highest coherence scores; NMF produces models with higher coherence scores than the LDA models.

 Following our heuristics, the model with the highest coherence score in the first level of thematic granularity (between 5 - 9 topics) has **9 topics** and the model with the highest coherence score in the second level (between 25 - 81 topics) has **70 topics**.
 The findings are summarized below.